amcereijo/url-shortener/README.md

 ### Uses cases

+#### GET /status - health check
+Check if the project is runing

 #### POST /create - create short url
-ToDo
+Create if no exists and return the short version for the income url

-#### get /:token - redirect to original url
+#### GET /:token - redirect to original url
-ToDo
+Redirect to the original url linked to the "token" value

-On local machine, even when base url is set to `http://tier.app` , to test the functionality, we need to use `http://localhost` (this can be set on .env files)
+*On local machine, even when base url is set to `http://tier.app` , to test the functionality, we need to use `http://localhost` (this can be set on .env files)*